KOBAS on the Command Line¶

 Tip

-There are 3 directories built into this container.
-These directories should be used to mount data.
+There /work-dir directory is built into this container and should be used to mount data.

 #!/bin/bash